Multi-Site¶

 Note

-Use zonegroup modify --rgw-zonegroup=<zonegroup-name>
+Use zonegroup modify --rgw-zonegroup=<zonegroup-name> to modify

 an existing zonegroup’s settings.